Caminar Contigo

 Binational Border Response Program

-The long trek to the US is typically made on foot, or by bus, train, or truck.
-Many leave without knowing their destination, how to request asylum, or the risks inherent in their journey.
-It is estimated that the migrant population is 10,000-19,000 at any given time, and that nearly 25 percent are children.
+The arduous journey to the U.S. border often entails traversing on foot, or via bus, train, or truck.
+Many embark on this journey without a clear destination, lacking knowledge on asylum procedures or understanding the inherent risks.
+It is estimated that the migrant population fluctuates between 10,000 to 19,000 individuals at any given time, with nearly a quarter being children.

 You can help and support the Caminar Contigo program directly here.